-the hazard decreases to a lower level which remains over the second year of unemployment.
-After the second year, the hazard rate decreases further, and finally increases again shortly before the third year of unemployment is achieved.
-In line with the hazard rate, the estimated survivor function barley shows a decrease especially for the first six months.
+Considering the hazard rate into JCS, we find that the probability of being assigned to a programme increases within the first year of unemployment.
+The maximum hazard is achieved shortly after one year of unemployment.
+In the subsequent period up to one and a half years, the hazard decreases to a lower level, which remains throughout the second year of unemployment.
+After the second year, the hazard rate decreases further, and finally increases again shortly before the third year of unemployment is completed.
+In line with the hazard rate, the estimated survivor function barely shows a decrease especially for the first six months.
 A 10% probability to enter a JCS is achieved after two years of unemployment.
-Generally, the figures show that the probability to be placed in a JCS increases as the probability to enter employment decreases.
-This supports, that JCS are, for the most part, targeted at individuals in long term unemployment.
+Generally, the figures show that the probability to be placed in a JCS increases as the prob-